-Still, it may be simpler than all that.
 Getting a physical postcard in the mail that you can then pin to the refrigerator or your corkboard to remind you of an appointment is still helpful for many people.
-So in the following post, we will be giving you some HVAC postcard ideas to give your direct mail marketing campaign a shot in the arm.
+So, in the following post, we will give you some HVAC postcard ideas to give your direct mail marketing campaign a shot in the arm.

-- Service Reminders: No one wants to get caught with a faulty HVAC system in the dead of winter or dog days of summer.
+- Maintenance Reminders: No one wants to get caught with a faulty HVAC system in the dead of winter or during dog days of summer.
 A friendly service or maintenance reminder in the form of a postcard can help the consumer maintain a working HVAC system and boost your sales.

-- Promotions: Postcards are also a great way to tell your current customers about special deals that may interest them.
-Try to personalize the mail list by sending postcards about a service that the receivers have used or enquired about previously.
+- Promotions: Postcards are also a great way to upsell your current customers with special deals that may interest them.
+Try to personalize the mailing list by sending postcards about a service that the receivers have used or inquired about previously.

-- Greeting New Residents: You can send a postcard greeting to people who have just moved into your service areas, letting them know that you provide HVAC services.
+- Greeting New Residents: You can send a postcard greeting to people who have just moved into your service areas, letting them know that you provide HVAC services and maintenance.
 You can also send postcards to residents in areas where your company expands.

 - Thank You Notes: Making customers feel appreciated is essential for any business – HVAC included.
-Postcards are a great way to say thanks to a customer for their patronage.
+Postcards are a great way to thank a customer for their patronage.

 Awesome HVAC Postcard Ideas